ANCHOR: Error-Controlled Adaptive Numerical Correction for Neural Operator Time Marching: Methodology

-In this work, we focus on improving the reliability of data-driven models used for time-dependent inference in a Markovian, autoregressive setting, where the solution is advanced sequentially in time.
-For the instantiation of the proposed ANCHOR framework, we employ the Time-Integrator Deep Operator Network (TI-DeepONet) as the primary inference engine.
-The details of the TI-DeepONet architecture in presented in \cite{nayak2025ti}, where the authors have demonstrated that the framework significantly reduces error accumulation and improves extrapolation performance compared to standard autoregressive neural operators.
+In this work, we focus on improving the reliability of data-driven models used for time-dependent PDEs in a Markovian, autoregressive setting, where the solution is advanced sequentially in time.
+For the instantiation of the proposed ANCHOR framework, we employ the Time-Integrator Deep Operator Network (TI-DeepONet) as the primary time-marching engine.
+The details of the TI-DeepONet architecture are presented in \cite{nayak2026ti}, where the authors have demonstrated that the framework significantly reduces error accumulation and improves extrapolation performance compared to standard autoregressive neural operators.
 While TI-DeepONet serves as a natural choice for demonstrating the ANCHOR framework due to its favorable long-horizon behavior, we emphasize that ANCHOR is model-agnostic.
-Any time-dependent surrogate capable of autoregressive inference may be used as the learning-based component.
+Any time-dependent surrogate capable of autoregressive time marching may be used as the candidate surrogate model.
+In a similar spirit, particularly for the 2D Cahn-Hilliard \revv{and 2D Navier-Stokes} equations, we implement a time-integrator embedded FNO (TI-FNO) to serve as the surrogate sequential neural operator, with TI-DeepONet being the method of choice for all other PDE examples.
 Nevertheless, even with improved stability, purely data-driven rollouts remain susceptible to error accumulation over sufficiently long horizons, particularly when the system evolves beyond the training regime.

-To address this limitation, we design a hybrid framework that selectively combines the speed of neural operator-based inference with the robustness of classical numerical solvers.
-Specifically, we couple TI-DeepONet with a high-fidelity numerical solver, which is invoked adaptively as a corrective mechanism when surrogate-induced errors exceed an acceptable threshold.
+To address this limitation, we design a hybrid framework that selectively combines the speed of neural operator-based time marching with the robustness of classical numerical solvers.
+Specifically, we couple TI-DeepONet/TI-FNO with a high-fidelity numerical solver, which is invoked adaptively as a corrective mechanism when surrogate-induced errors exceed an acceptable threshold.
 This coupling enables bounded error growth over time while preserving much of the computational efficiency of the learned surrogate.
-In the subsequent sections, we introduce a physics-informed error estimator that approximates accumulated error in the absence of ground truth solutions, and we present the algorithm that governs adaptive switching between TI-DeepONet and the numerical solver.
+In the subsequent sections, we introduce a physics-informed error estimator that approximates accumulated error in the absence of ground-truth solutions, and we present the algorithm that governs adaptive switching between TI-DeepONet/TI-FNO and the numerical solver.
+Note that from hereon we collectively refer to the pretrained surrogate models TI-DeepONet and TI-FNO as TI-based neural operator (TI-NO) for brevity.
+Although the high-fidelity solver used in this study is based on finite difference methods (FDM), the proposed framework is solver-agnostic.
+Both the neural surrogate and the numerical solver can be independently selected and coupled, allowing ANCHOR to be applied broadly across different PDE classes, discretization strategies, and learning architectures.